philhawksworth/hawksworx.com/README.md

 - Gulp

-To setup the build environment, clone the repository and then in the working directory run: `npm install` to intsall any node modules required by grunt.
+To setup the build environment, clone the repository and then in the working directory run: `npm install` to install any node modules required by grunt.

 The site can then be built and served via Jekyll: